 The status of learning management systems (LMS) is anything but static.
 New LMS technologies are constantly arriving as older ones fall to the wayside.
 This process keeps LMS always on the cutting edge of applications and also keeps the learning environment more engaging for students.

-In this lesson, we’ll take a look at ten of the top technologies used in LMS.
+In this lesson, we’ll take a look at ten of the top technologies used in an LMS.
 We’ll go through these learning technologies and see an example of how it is implemented in a current LMS.

 Best LMS Technology – EdApp

 The top emerging technology in LMSs is the concept of microlearning.
 Microlearning is the breaking down of complex learning into smaller chunks.
 These smaller chunks are easier to interact with and can be crafted into innovative mini-lessons with the use of authoring tools.

-Microlearning can be delivered easily to learners on a daily basis and consumed on their mobile devices.
+Microlearning can be delivered easily to learners on a daily basis and consumed on their smart devices through mobile learning.
 This daily routine also helps learners retain the information because the constant reminders help put the information into their long-term memory.

 The best example of microlearning can be seen in the corporate learning management system EdApp.
-It makes both the creation and implementation of microlearning simple because of its intuitive authoring tool.
+It makes both the creation and implementation of microlearning simple because of its intuitive SCORM authoring tool.
 You can schedule microlearning when you want and actively monitor your users’ progress.